Commonfare-net/macao-social-wallet/ops/README.md

 ## Prerequisities

-You'll need the following tools installet in your $PATH.
+You'll need the following tools installed in your $PATH.
 The quoted versions (or newer) are recommended
 * virtualbox 5.0
 * vagrant 1.7.4
 * ansible 2.0.0